DDPE EMS Frequenty Asked Questions (FAQ)

-You can also contact the IT Service Desk at 415-514-410 or submit a ticket at https://help.ucsf.edu if you would like to install DDPE on your computer.
+You can also contact the IT Service Desk at 415-514-4100 or submit a ticket at https://help.ucsf.edu if you would like to install DDPE on your computer.
+You should always back up your data before encrypting or decrypting a device.
 You may need to decrypt and remove older encryption applications.

 I have a hardware-encrypted external drive, will DDPE EMS ask to encrypt it?

 UCSF has excluded some common hardware-encrypted external drives.
 If you have one that is not in this list, contact the IT Service Desk at 415-514-410 or submit a ticket at https://help.ucsf.edu to request the creation of an exclusion for the hardware-encrypted drive.